 Organizational Design.
 Job analysis and design are successfully implemented in Walmart’s human resource management through the company’s organizational structure, which is a hierarchical functional structure.
 This organizational structure makes it easy to specify distinct characteristics for each job.
 The structure has clear lines of authority, lines of communication, and lines of command.
 Walmart has clear and distinct definitions for every job position and level of the structure.
 In effect, the firm’s human resource management minimizes uncertainty in job analysis and design.

 Methods of Job Analysis.
 Walmart uses work-oriented job analysis and worker-oriented job analysis.
 The company applies work-oriented job analysis for sales positions.
 The purpose of this method is to provide information about tasks and outcomes.
 Walmart applies this method in the form of interviews and direct observations.
 The company’s human resource management uses direct observation of sales personnel’s activities.
 Interviews are conducted to analyze the jobs of team leaders and supervisors.
 This method enables Walmart’s human resource management to establish expectable job outcomes.
-On the other hand, the worker-oriented job analysis method provides information on interpersonal, cognitive and perceptual abilities.
+On the other hand, the worker-oriented job analysis method provides information on interpersonal, cognitive, and perceptual abilities.
 Walmart uses this method to analyze managerial jobs.
 A specific application of this method is through the Work Profiling System (WPS), which is designed for managerial positions.
 This method enables Walmart’s human resource management to pinpoint the necessary capabilities of managers, such as store managers and corporate managers.

 - Position